nogula/FigureForge/README.md

 # FigureForge
-A GUI application for interactive creation and editing of matplotlib figures
+A Python GUI application for interactive creation and editing of matplotlib figures.